 DRA is coordinating deployment and providing on the ground support for recovery efforts, and have been on the ground since November, 2019.
 Minderoo Foundation Fire Fund is meeting travel and accommodation costs for volunteers.
 This new collaboration ensures fire affected communities are matched with skilled and experienced volunteers, to help them rebuild and recover from what has been the most devastating fire season in Australian history.

-Team Rubicon boasts a 3,000-strong, highly skilled veteran volunteer force that helps communities stabilize and recover after a devastating natural disaster.
+DRA boasts over 2,000-strong, highly skilled veteran volunteer force that helps communities stabilize and recover after a devastating natural disaster.
 The addition of Minderoo Fire Fund volunteers to this pool, allows a new level of response to emerge.